Frequently Asked Questions

 No. The admissions process and criteria are the same for all students applying to Cornell.
 Disability status is not a consideration in the admissions process.

 For specific questions about admissions, contact the Cornell school or college you are interested in.

 No. Documentation should be submitted to SDS only after you have been admitted to Cornell and have decided to attend.

 Yes.
 We are happy to meet with you to answer general questions about disability services and accommodations here at Cornell.
 Contact us to schedule a time to meet with someone.
-We are happy to meet with you in person, by phone, or by Zoom or Skype.
+We are able to meet with you remotely.

 Registering with Student Disability Services

 You can complete our Self-Disclosure Form and indicate that you want someone to follow up with you.
 You only need to complete the sections of that form that you feel comfortable filling out.